As Procore looks to nearly double its private valuation, the IPO market shows signs of life – TechCrunch

 Procore’s filing sets a price range of $60 to $65 per share for its equity.

 But Procore is not the only company that filed and later put on hold an IPO to get back to work on floating.
 Kaltura, a software company focused on video distribution, also recently got its IPO back on track.
-Are we seeing a re-acceleration of the IPO market?
+Are we seeing a reacceleration of the IPO market?
 Perhaps.

 This morning, let’s find out what Procore is worth at its new IPO valuation range, calculate some revenue multiples for the firm, noodle on its implied multiples, and then ask ourselves if its movement toward the public markets alongside Kaltura’s actions is really enough to claim that the public-offering market is actually back.